LKField/mdef/docs/term1/ownIdeas.md

-# Living with your own ideas
+# Living With Your Own ideas

 ## Prosthetic 'to become the best version of yourself'